 Previous school year, I went on an exchange with Spanish students from Benavente.
 We explored various places and went on many excursions in the area of Castilla y León, situated in north-western Spain.
-We visited cities like León and Salamanca, went on hikes, and got to taste the authentic Spanish gastronomy.
+Of course, we also visited cities like León and Salamanca, went on hikes, and got to taste the authentic Spanish gastronomy.
 I can honestly say we all had a blast on our final school trip.
 Here are 3 highlights in Castilla y León!

 1. Visiting Salamanca City

 Are you planning to visit Castilla y León in spring?
 Then you should definitely enjoy the festivities during Semana Santa, or Holy Week.
 Semana Santa is the Spanish Catholic tradition of commemorating the Passion of Christ.
 These festivities take place the week directly before Easter.
-Most interestingly, Holy Week processions are always paired with an elaborate float (Paso) that is carried along.
+Most interestingly, Holy Week processions always involve an elaborate float (Paso).
+The people in the procession will carry this paso along the route.
 This float is always adorned with statues of Jesus,Virgin Mary, or other saints.
 Amazingly, these pasos are still physically carried and some can weigh over a 1000 kilograms!

 3. Hiking in Sanabria Lake Natural Park